 If an applicant is resubmitting an application presented previously to NIJ, but not funded, the applicant should indicate this.
-A statement should be provided, no more than two pages, addressing: (1) the title, submission date, and NIJ-assigned application number of the previous application, and (2) a brief summary of revisions to the application, including responses to previous feedback received from NIJ.
+A statement should be provided, no more than two pages, addressing: (1) the title, submission date, and NIJ-assigned application number

-13 As noted earlier, if the proposed program or project reasonably could be conducted in discrete phases, with each phase resulting in completion of one or more significant, defined milestones, then NIJ strongly recommends that the applicant structure the application - specifically including the narrative, expected scholarly products, timelines/milestones, and budget detail worksheet and budget narrative - to set out each phase clearly.
+4 As noted earlier, if the proposed program or project reasonably could be conducted in discrete phases, with each phase resulting in completion of one or more significant, defined milestones, then NIJ strongly recommends that the applicant structure the application - specifically including the narrative, expected scholarly products, timelines/milestones, and budget detail worksheet and budget narrative - to set out each phase clearly.
 (In appropriate cases, the expected scholarly product(s) from a particular phase may vary from those described above.)
 See generally "Goals, Objectives, Deliverables, and Expected Scholarly Products" under "Program-Specific Information," above.